Johnny850807/XML-TriMago/README.md

-Servlet Design - servlet models in a Eclipse project Test XML - The place we can use XML to produce correct XSL TriMago - Where we can place in Tomcat server ∫Ù≠∂≥]≠pπœ - All visual web design are here
+Servlet Design - servlet models in a Eclipse project Test XML - The place we can use XML to produce correct XSL TriMago - Where we can place in Tomcat server Á∂≤È†ÅË®≠Ë®à - All visual web design blueprint are here